-Naverisk simplifies patch management across your clients devices, allowing you to view available and missing Windows and Linux patches for an individual device, or across one or all of your clients.
-Patches can be installed on demand, or scheduled.
+Naverisk simplifies patch management across your client's devices, allowing you to view availability and missing Windows and Linux patches for an individual device, or across one or all of your clients.
+Patches can be installed on-demand or scheduled.

 This guide covers managing and scheduling your patching as well as understanding the patch reports.

 The Patching tab shows all patches and software updates missing from the selected client or group of clients.
 Please see the below images for the location of the patching module.
 They will be different depending on your installed Naverisk release.

 You can view available patches for all devices, or create a targeted list using the available filters, for example, show only Windows 10 patches or show Ubuntu patches.